ComputeCanada/magic_castle/docs/globus.md

 ## Setup

-On `mgmt1`:
+1. Connect to the Puppet main server from within the cluster: `ssh puppet`
-1. Open the file `/etc/puppetlabs/code/environments/production/data/common.yaml` with sudo rights and add the following lines:
+2. Open the file `/etc/puppetlabs/code/environments/production/data/common.yaml` with sudo rights and add the following lines:
     ```
     profile::globus::base::globus_user: your_globus_username